 I tell you, if there is one thing I’m glad I did it was teach my kids to use sensory bins (and keep them tidy).
 If nothing else, it’s helped me drink a lot of hot coffee over the past few years that I otherwise would have totally missed out on.

-Because nothing hooks a toddler like a rice bin.
+Because nothing hooks a kid like a rice bin.
 Add in the magic of Easter eggs and you’ve got one simple, easy and totally doable Easter Sensory Bin that your kids will love.

 Frequently Asked Questions

 Nope!
 Once it is dry, the color stays locked onto the rainbow rice and does not transfer to anything.

 My rainbow rice is celebrating its 4th birthday soon.
 Rainbow rice can last forever.

 Remember: think stages not ages.
 Instead of focusing on an age that this is best for, think of it for your child: are they safe with rice (no allergies)?
 Do they enjoy sensory play?
 Can they sit up on their own?
 Rice bins are great for kids as young as 12 months given that they have excellent adult supervision.